A guide to ordering food and supporting Tucson restaurants during the coronavirus pandemic

 If this trend continues, many of our beloved Tucson restaurants will not make it.

-Over the last few days dozens of local restaurants have explained their new sanitation strategy in extreme detail.
-Many are moving to paper menus, getting rid of table condiments and putting hand sanitizer out for their customers.
-Some restaurants, like El Charro Cafe and its sister businesses, are changing around their dining rooms — seating fewer people to allow for social distancing.
+Over the last week, restaurants worked to put in place new sanitation strategies — moving to paper menus, getting rid of table condiments, putting out hand sanitizer for customers, and changing seating arrangements for social distancing.

+However, those plans were dashed Tuesday, March 17, when Tucson Mayor Regina Romero announced that dining rooms, along with bars, food courts, gyms and “other venues where groups of people congregate” within city limits would be closed until at least the end of the month.

+The restrictions do not apply to drive-thru service or takeout.
+Businesses outside of city limits are not under Romero’s jurisdiction.

-1. Even if you don't go inside, you can still order takeout or delivery from Grubhub and other delivery services.
-Over the next few weeks, we'll see restaurants all over town upping their takeout games with curbside pickup and new delivery options.
+- Even if you can’t go inside certain restaurants, you can still order takeout or delivery from Grubhub and other delivery services.
+Over the next few weeks, we’ll see restaurants all over town upping their takeout games with curbside pickup and new delivery options.

-2. Tip your servers and tip them well.
-They're going to need it.
+- Tip, even for takeout, whether it’s to the restaurant directly or the delivery person.
+They’re going to need it.

-We've put together a list of places with reliable takeout situations.
-We've also broken down all the food delivery companies, telling you what makes them unique and which local restaurants they work with.
-And at the bottom (an evolving list) we have a few places you can buy gift cards.
+We’ve put together a list of places with reliable take-out situations.
+We’ve also broken down food delivery companies, telling you what makes them unique and which local restaurants they work with.
+And at the bottom we have a few places you can buy gift cards.

+As the situation evolves, restaurants might change their policies.
+The list will continue to be updated at thisistucson.com online.

 Local restaurants that are doing takeout